 Lynn Anthonissen is a doctoral researcher on the Mind-bending grammars project, which brings together insights from historical, socio-, cognitive and computational linguistics to study syntactic change in the mental grammars of individuals.
 Embedded in this larger research programme, her work zooms in on the case study of special passive constructions.

-The EMMA corpus (Early Modern Multiloquent Authors), release 1.0, by Peter Petré, Lynn Anthonissen, Sara Budts, Enrique Manjavacas, William Standing, and Odile A.O.
+The EMMA corpus (Early Modern Multiloquent Authors), release 1.0, by Peter Petré, Lynn Anthonissen, Sara Budts, Enrique Manjavacas, William Standing, Emma-Louise Silva, and Odile A.O.
 Strik. is now available for download.
+Details on its design can be found in this paper.

 Anthonissen, Lynn, Astrid De Wit & Tanja Mortelmans.
 Forthcoming.
 (Inter)subjective uses of the Dutch progressive constructions.
 Linguistics 57.